In a progressive little elementary school in the 90s, I was taught the following song…sort of.

 “The fan also behaves ‘as if’ it believed there was a world of external physical objects (that it ‘wants’ to cool down, say): but of course it doesn’t really have this belief (or any wants) at all.
 In the case of the fan, this is not because it just hasn’t occurred to the fan to think about whether there is such a world, for the fan isn’t capable of such thoughts; it is rather because, strictly speaking, the fan doesn’t really ‘act’ or ‘behave’ at all, as opposed to just making movements.
 And the reason we don’t regard it as acting or behaving in the same sense we do is precisely because it doesn’t have intentionality – it is a dumb, meaningless, unconscious hunk of steel and wires.”

-It’s an uncontroversial claim, of course, that an electric fan doesn’t believe it has to cool things down, desires to blow more air, and feels bad as it watches you sweat.
+It’s an uncontroversial claim, of course, that an electric fan doesn’t believe it has to cool things down, desires to blow more air, and feels bad as it watches you sweat.– and we laugh.
+It’s ludicrous, and not only because it defies common sense.
+Contra animism, modern science has shown that material objects like fans operate according to certain fundamental laws of physics.
+Every time you get on an airplane or cross railroad tracks without looking both ways, you assume as much.

 “Look at all the things that just wanna kill us, okay?
 Most planet orbits are unstable, star formation is completely inefficient.
 Most places in the universe will kill life instantly…We’re on a collision course with the Andromeda galaxy.
 Gone is this beautiful spiral that we have.
 And of course we’re in a one-way expanding universe as we wind down to oblivion as the temperature of the universe asymptotically approaches absolute zero.
 That’s the universe.”